rugosi/simulo/README.md

 * let the foxes survive
 * etc.

-_Note: Please don't make to much harm to these animals, they are so innocent._
+_Note: Please don't make harm to these animals, they are so innocent._